 MUSCLES OF THE NECK & OCCIPUT PARTICIPATE IN SWALLOWING REFLEX & JAW MOVEMENTS.
 GREATER AURICLAR NERVE BLOCKS ARE INVALUABLE FOR SYMPATHETIC DIAGNOSIS.

 For TMD patients with stable TMJs, occlusal analysis is an important part of a thorough multidisciplinary diagnosis.
-Measurement of malocclusion allows dentistry to offer data-driven, precisely targeted occlusal adjustments and potential relief from headaches, neck tension, tinnitus, vertigo, and related TMD symptoms.
+Digital bite measurement allows dentistry to offer data-driven, precisely targeted occlusal adjustments and potential relief from head and neck muscle tension, migraines, tinnitus, vertigo, and related TMD symptoms.
+Disclusion Time Reduction (DTR) therapy can readily address malocclusion in qualified candidates - usually with no injections, no medications, and no permanent orthotic!

 - phone, video, &/or in-office